Complainant: Respondent: ROD Case No:

 The facts and circumstances of this dispute concerning the provision of benefits under the terms of the Employer Benefit Plan have been reviewed.

-Is Respondent required to provide benefits for Complainant’s emergency room visit on November 27, 2012?
+Is Respondent required to provide benefits for Complainant’s daughter’s emergency room visit on September 21, 2012?

 Positions of the Parties

-Position of the Complainant: The Complainant sought treatment at the emergency room for severe head and neck pain.
+Position of the Complainant: The Complainant sought treatment at the emergency room for severe abdominal pain.
 The charges are a covered benefit under the Employer Benefit Plan.

 Pertinent Provisions Article III.A(2)(a) of the Employer Benefit Plan states: